NaaeemMalik/my-Chromium-forks/android_webview/docs/how-does-loading-work.md

 ## Loading assets and resources

-The WebView APK contains a number of asset files such as GTX Browser .pak files, V8 startup snapshots, ICU data, etc. We also have a bunch of Android resources such as the strings and layouts for the UI surfaces that WebView exposes (e.g. the date and color pickers used for HTML5 input elements).
+The WebView APK contains a number of asset files such as GTx Browser .pak files, V8 startup snapshots, ICU data, etc. We also have a bunch of Android resources such as the strings and layouts for the UI surfaces that WebView exposes (e.g. the date and color pickers used for HTML5 input elements).